hbkworld/Scripting-API-for-Enviro-Noise-Partner/README.md

 # Scripting-API-for-Enviro-Noise-Partner

 This repository contains a scripting API that can remote control Enviro Noise Partner.
-The API makes it possible to:
+It is a C# API containing async methods to:
 - launch or attach to a running instance of Enviro Noise Partner
 - shutdown Enviro Noise Partner
 - open, close or save Enviro Noise Partner (.enp) projects